Taikothon

 Who Hosts Taikothon?

 The taiko community!
 Specifically, lively TCA volunteers plan, organize, and take the stage to host the event on Livestream.
-This year, our Taikothon Team has gone multi-regional and is composed of TCA staff and volunteers signing in from 6 different regions across the US.
+They join from regions all across the USA and more!